xillow-talk/john-sprague-component-home-value/README.md

 ## Usage

->  From the root directory of this service, grab dependencies by running npm install.
-Then run npm start to get the server going on localhost:3000.
-Then run npm run react-dev to transpose the es6 files into a bundle using webpack.
+>  From the root directory of this service, grab dependencies (see below).
+Then use the command npm run start to get the server going on localhost:3000.
+Then use the command npm run react-dev to transpose the es6 files into a bundle using webpack.
 Start your mongodb by typing in mongod into the console.
 Next, npm run seed-db.
 This script will create a properties database with 3 tables (properties comparablehomes and localhomes), and then populate the three tables with 100 documents each.

 ## Requirements
+> Must have mongodb installed and running on your workstation.

 ## Development